 Important Note: As soon as your computer is virus-free, contact the Carbonite Customer Care Team and tell them what happened.
 They’ll be able to guide you through the process of restoring clean versions of your files.
-Carbonite’s award-winning, U.S.-based Customer Care Team is available seven days a week and can be reached at (877) 222-5488.
+Carbonite’s award-winning, U.S.-based Customer Care Team is available seven days a week.

 How Carbonite protects servers from ransomware

-If you’re using a Carbonite Server Backup product to protect the data on your company’s servers, you can restore previous versions of your files the same way Carbonite Personal plan users can.
-But Carbonite Server Backup has additional features that make the process of recovering from a ransomware attack fast and simple.
+If you’re using a Carbonite Safe® Server backup product to protect the data on your company’s servers, you can restore previous versions of your files the same way Carbonite Home plan users can.
+But Carbonite Safe® Server backup has additional features that make the process of recovering from a ransomware attack fast and simple.

-Carbonite Server Backup plans allow users to configure a separate retention policy for backups stored locally and backups stored in the cloud.
+Carbonite Safe® Server backup plans allow users to configure a separate retention policy for backups stored locally and backups stored in the cloud.
 To configure retention settings for local and cloud backup, simply navigate to the Retention settings section and make your selections.

 Retaining past backups allows for quick and easy recovery from ransomware and other malicious computer viruses.